-- 23.10.1.
-Cautions, warnings, and censures imposed on PMAs, players, officials, and other persons. - 23.10.2.
-Suspensions of up to two (2) matches, or of up to two (2) months, imposed on Member Associations, players, officials, or any other persons. - 23.10.3.
-Fines imposed on PMAs (not exceeding ten thousand (USD 10,000)) or on players, officials, or any other persons (not exceeding three thousand five hundred US dollars (USD 3,500)). - 23.10.4.
-Decisions made in compliance with Article 36 of the Disciplinary Code. - 23.11.
-All imposed economic penalties must be paid by the appropriate PMA no later than sixty (60) days after notification thereof. - 23.12.
+22.10.1.
+Cautions, warnings, and censures imposed on PMAs, players, officials, and any other persons.

+22.10.2.
+Suspensions of up to two (2) matches, or of up to two (2) months, imposed on PMAs, players, officials, or any other persons.

+22.10.3.
+Fines imposed on PMAs (not exceeding ten thousand US dollars (USD 10,000)) or on players, officials, or any other persons (not exceeding three thousand five hundred US dollars (USD 3,500)).

+22.10.4.
+Decisions made in compliance with Article 36 of the Disciplinary Code.

+22.11.
+All imposed economic penalties must be paid by the applicable PMA no later than sixty (60) days after notification thereof.

+22.12.
 Cautions and suspensions:

-23.12.1.
-Cautions received in any other competition are not carried over to The Competition.

-23.12.2.
-Pending match suspensions (in relation to the direct red card or an indirect red card) shall be carried over to the Competition.

-23.12.3.
-Two (2) cautions received in different games during The Competition shall result in an automatic suspension for the next game in The Competition.

-23.12.4.
-Red card (direct or indirect) suspensions shall be served regardless of the stage of The Competition.

-23.12.5.
-Unserved suspensions outstanding at the end of a PMA's participation in The Competition will be carried over to the representative team's next official match per the Disciplinary Code, including the first match(es) of the FIFA Under-17 World Cup, for the teams that qualify.
+- 22.12.1.
+Cautions received in any other competition are not carried over to the Competition. - 22.12.2.
+Pending match suspensions (in relation to the direct red card or an indirect red card) shall be carried over to the Competition. - 22.12.3.
+Single yellow cards will get eliminated at the end of Round One and not carried over into Final Round. - 22.12.4.
+Two (2) cautions received in different matches during the Competition shall result in an automatic suspension for the next match in the Competition. - 22.12.5.
+Red card (direct or indirect) suspensions shall be served regardless of the stage of the Competition. - 22.12.6.
+Unserved suspensions outstanding at the end of a PMA's participation in the Competition shall be carried over to the representative team's next official match per the Disciplinary Code, including the first match(es) of the FIFA U-17 Women's World Cup, for the teams that qualify.

-23.13.
-If a match is suspended due to withdrawal, the PMA(s) refusing to complete the match shall be ineligible to participate in the next two (2) editions of the Competition.
+- 22.13.
+If a match is suspended due to withdrawal, the PMA(s) refusing to complete the match shall be ineligible to participate in the next two (2) editions of the Competition. - 22.14.

-23.14.
 Any other infringement of these Regulations, whether by players, referees, officials, coaches, or officers that are punishable by economic sanctions shall be reported to the Concacaf General Secretariat for consideration by the Council.

-24. CONCACAF APPEALS COMMITTEE
+23. CONCACAF APPEALS COMMITTEE

-24.1.
-The Appeals Committee will hear the appeals that meet the requirements that will be said, against the decisions made by the Disciplinary Committee.

-24.2.
-The Appeals Committee will apply these Regulations and the Disciplinary Code.
+- 23.1.
+The Appeals Committee will hear the appeals that meet the requirements against the decisions made by the Disciplinary Committee. - 23.2.
+The Appeals Committee will apply these Regulations and the Disciplinary Code. - 23.3.

-24.3.
 The Appeals Committee shall reach its decisions on the basis of the documents and other means of evidence contained in the Disciplinary Committee's file.

 The Appeals Committee may additionally, at its sole discretion, also consider additional evidence, including television and video recordings, which it considers relevant.